kylereicks/picturefill.js.wp/readme.txt

 == Upgrade Notice ==

-= 1.1.3 =
+= 1.2.0 =
-This update corrects an encoding bug in the last update that caused problems < PHP 5.3.
+A feature release.
+See the changelog for a list of the updates.
+This is an update mostly for developers looking to extend the plugin in their themes, but it does add a proformance boost with output caching.